Charlie Lindgren

-Charlie Lindgren (born December 18, 1993) is an American professional ice hockey goaltender for the Washington Capitals of the National Hockey League (NHL).
+Charles Lindgren (born December 18, 1993) is an American professional ice hockey goaltender for the Washington Capitals of the National Hockey League (NHL).
+Originally undrafted by teams in the NHL, Lindgren has also previously played for the Montreal Canadiens and St. Louis Blues.

 Playing career

-Lindgren began his junior career with the Sioux Falls Stampede of the USHL in 2012–13.
-Lindgren played his college hockey at St. Cloud State University from 2013–14 to 2015–16.
-On March 30, 2016, Lindgren decided to forego his senior year at St. Cloud State and was signed as a free agent by the Montreal Canadiens to a two-year, two way contract.
+Lindgren began his junior career with the Sioux Falls Stampede of the United States Hockey League (USHL) in 2012–13.
+He then played collegiately at St. Cloud State of the National Collegiate Athletic Association (NCAA) from 2013–16.
+On March 30, 2016, Lindgren decided to forego his senior year at St. Cloud State, and was signed as a free agent by the Montreal Canadiens to a two-year, two-way contract.

 At the tail end of the 2015–16 season, Lindgren played in his first NHL game on April 7, 2016.
 The Canadiens won the game 4–2 against the Carolina Hurricanes.

-On November 5, 2017, Lindgren won his first career shutout against the Chicago Blackhawks in a 2–0 win, while making 38 saves.
-He was the starting goalie of this game since Carey Price was out with an injury.
+On November 5, 2017, Lindgren registered his first career shutout against the Chicago Blackhawks in a 2–0 win, making 38 total saves.
+He was the starting goalie of this game due to an injury to Carey Price.
 On February 13, 2018, the Canadiens signed Lindgren to a three-year, $2.25 million contract extension.